CV

 CONFERENCE PAPER PRESENTATIONS

 - “Teaching as Indirect Communication: Comparative Theology and the Ethics of Encounter.”
-The 22nd Engaging Particularities Conference: Comparative Theology and Education, Boston College, Boston, USA, March 2026 (upcoming).
+22nd Engaging Particularities Conference: Comparative Theology and Education, Boston College, Boston, USA, March 2026.

 - “Toward an Existential-Hermeneutic Model for Comparative Philosophy of Religion: Reading Panikkar and Clooney through Kierkegaard.”
 The 2026 Central Division Meeting of the American Philosophical Association.
-Chicago, USA, February 2026 (upcoming).
+Chicago, USA, February 2026.

 - “Relational Becoming: A Comparative Process Philosophical Engagement with Kierkegaard, Chan Buddhism, and the Ethics of Technological Mediation.”
 The 2026 Eastern Division Meeting of the American Philosophical Association.
-Baltimore, USA, January 2026 (upcoming).
+Baltimore, USA, January 2026.

 - “Dialogical Dialogue and Comparative Theology: A Kierkegaardian Perspective.”
 2025 Annual Meeting of American Academy of Religion.
 Boston, USA, November 2025.